Leigh expansion and Hildenborough embankment scheme

 In spring 2022, the Environment Agency appointed a contractor, VolkerStevin, to carry out the construction works on our behalf.

-To expand the flood storage area we will need to replace the 3 gates at the Leigh FSA control structure.
+To expand the flood storage area we are replacing the 3 gates at the Leigh FSA control structure.

-We installed the first set of new gates in Autumn 2024.
+We installed the first of the new set of gates in Autumn 2024.
 Find out more about these works.

 The new centre gate for the Leigh FSA control structure was successfully lifted in on 21 May.
 Find out more about these works.

-Work to raise sections of the embankment at Leigh pumping station and Cattle Arch bridge near Leigh village have also been completed.
+Work to raise sections of the embankment at Leigh pumping station and Cattle Arch bridge near Leigh village are also complete.

 The flood storage area remains fully operational throughout the construction works.
 You can find out more about how the Leigh Flood Storage Area works to reduce flood risk by viewing our animation on YouTube.